TheOOF10/Simple-Youtube-DL/README.md

 # Simple-Youtube-DL
-A simple mimalistic and opensource youtube downloader written in python because downloading from youtube should be easy A simple mimalistic and open-source youtube downloader written in python because downloading from youtube should be easy
+A simple mimalistic and open-source youtube downloader written in python because downloading from youtube should be easy
 ## How do i install
 ### Easy just follow the instructions below